-Creating and Editing Custom URL Categories
+Creating and Editing Custom and External URL Categories

-You can also create user defined custom URL categories that specify specific hostnames and IP addresses.
+You can create custom and external live-feed URL categories that describe specific host names and IP addresses.
 In addition, you can edit and delete existing URL categories.
-When you include these custom URL categories in the same Access, Decryption, or Cisco Data Security Policy group and define different actions to each category, the action of the higher included custom URL category takes effect.
+When you include these custom URL categories in the same Access, Decryption, or Cisco Data Security Policy group and assign different actions to each category, the action of the higher included custom URL category takes precedence.